• FAQ

 • Please find all appropriate calendars and links here .

 • Our campus does not have lockers for school items, but students shouldn’t have too much to carry throughout the day.
-Most books will not need to be brought to school regularly, and students' iPads suffice for almost all work on campus.
+Most textbooks will not need to be brought to school regularly, and student’s iPads suffice for almost all work on campus.

 • The high school building on the main A.D.
 Henderson & FAU High School campus in Boca Raton houses classrooms, labs, communal spaces, and an office suite.
-Students will take advantage of our brand new gymnasium and fitness center set to open at the beginning of the 2022-2023 school year.
+Students will take advantage of our brand new gymnasium and fitness center that opened in August 2022, and coming in Feb./March 2025, a new lab space, counselor suite, expanded classrooms, swimming pool, and an auditorium will be completed.

 • Please find and review all our school policies here .